brooklynrail/brooklynrail-platform/content/events/2020/11/fundraiser-for-the-bay-view-newspaper-1.md

 ---
-title: Fundraiser for the Bay View Newspaper
+title: Fundraiser for the Bay View Newspaper (Day 2)
 deck: Day 2
 summary: Come celebrate the neighborhood and the Bay View National Black Newspaper!
 date: 2020-11-21 16:00:00 -0500